 - Tommy Aaron - Won the Masters in 1973.

 - Peter Aliss - Expert golf commentator for ABC sports.
 During his pro career, he won 3 British PGA Championships, played on 8 Ryder Cup teams, 10 World Cup teams and won 23 tournaments, including two Spanish Opens, one Italian, one Portuguese and one Brazilian.
 During his career of over 20 years, he spent only 6 weeks on the American tour during which time he played at El Rio.
+HALL OF FAME MEMBER

 - Desi Arnaz - Huge star.